DiegoSReco/DiegoSReco/README.md

 ## Hi I'm Diego Rojas. 😄 👋

-- 🔭I’m looking to collaborate on applied research in economics and data science.
+- 🔭I’m looking to collaborate and share ideas on applied research in economics and data science.